What is a Multinational Corporation?

 • A Multinational Corporation must own assets and investments in two or more countries and have an operational business.

-After reading this article, one will be able to identify the false statements from the above three.
-The first two statements are false about the MNC, and it is only the third statement that is true.
-It will get more evident as you continue reading the article.
+After reading this article, you will be able to identify the false statements in the above three.
+The first two statements about the MNC are false, and only the third statement is true.
+This will become more evident as you continue reading the article.

 What are the Skills Required for MNC Companies?

-Since Multinational Corporation is dynamic, it requires a workforce that is also dynamic and can keep up with the ever-changing environment of the business.
+Since Multinational Corporations are dynamic, they require a workforce that is also dynamic and can keep up with the business’s ever-changing environment.
 Also, an MNC’s operations are influenced by many risks due to global exposure.
 These may include political, environmental, and economic risks.
 So, working at an MNC provides a person with a skill set to cope with such threats.

 Apart from the skills required to work in a particular department in a corporation, people must have special skills that are a prerequisite to working in a dynamic environment.
 Some of these are: